Firearms regulation in Mexico

 Firearms regulation in Mexico is governed by legislation which sets the legality by which members of the armed forces, law enforcement and private citizens may acquire, own, possess and carry firearms; covering rights and limitations to individuals—including hunting and shooting sport participants, property and personal protection personnel such as bodyguards, security officers, private security, and extending to VIPs (diplomats, public officials, celebrities).

-Mexico has extremely restrictive laws regarding gun possession.
+Mexico has restrictive laws regarding gun possession.

 There are only two stores in the entire country, DCAM near the capital, and OTCA, in Apodaca, Nuevo León.
 It also takes months of paperwork to have a chance at purchasing one legally.
 That said, there is a common misconception that firearms are illegal in Mexico and that no person may possess them.
 This belief originates from the general perception that only members of law enforcement, the armed forces, or those in armed security protection are authorized to have them.
 While it is true that Mexico possesses strict gun laws, where most types and calibers are reserved to military and law enforcement, the acquisition and ownership of certain firearms and ammunition remains a constitutional right to all Mexican citizens and foreign legal residents; given the requirements and conditions to exercise such right are fulfilled in accordance to the law.